Tcbyco/watch-and-code/README.md

-# Learning Exercises inspired by the Watch And Code curriculum
+# Learning exercises inspired by the Watch And Code curriculum

 ## www.watchandcode.com